bkbilal009/Time-Module-with-if-else-statement/README.md

 Even a beginner-level script can be turned into something meaningful with a little creativity

 By building this, I’m not just practicing Python syntax — I’m learning how to think like a developer who solves real-world problems with simple, elegant solutions.
-This mindset is what I want to keep growing as I move towards my goal of joining world-class engineering teams.
+This mindset is what I want to keep growing as I move towards my goal of joining world-class engineering teams..